-Former INM chief executive Vincent Crowley brought his legal action against the company and its former chairman Leslie Buckley in High Court proceedings filed on Friday.
-Photograph: Alan Betson
+Mr Crowley, who was chief executive from 2012 to 2014, brought his legal action against the company and its former chairman Leslie Buckley in High Court proceedings filed on Friday.

 More than a dozen former INM executives and employees and others have taken legal actions amid concerns that their privacy and data protection rights were breached in 2014 during an alleged “interrogation” of INM email data held by an outside company.